carlosp420/nymphalidae_diversification/MS.md

 Figure 1.
 Lineage through time plot for the maximum clade credibility tree (black) and 1000 random trees from the posterior distribution (coloured lines) of the nymphalid phylogeny.
 Since this is a genus level phylogeny, the observed slowdown of diversification in the last 20 MYA is an artifact and should be disregarded.

 Figure 2.
 Results of the MEDUSA analysis run on the maximum clade credibility tree.
-Rate shifts were estimated for the following nodes (besides the background rate): 2) Limenitidinae + Heliconiinae, 3) Ypthima, 4) Charaxes, 5) Mycalesina + Lethina, 6) Ithomiini in part, 7) Satyrini in part, 8) Phyciodina in part, 9) Danaini in part, 10) Caeruleuptychia + Magneuptychia, 11) Satyrina, 12) Callicore + Diaethria, 13) Pedaliodes, 14) Taenaris.
+Rate shifts were estimated for the following nodes (besides the background rate): 2) Limenitidinae + Heliconiinae, 3) *Ypthima*, 4) *Charaxes*, 5) Mycalesina + Lethina, 6) Ithomiini in part, 7) Satyrini in part, 8) Phyciodina in part, 9) Danaini in part, 10) *Caeruleuptychia* + *Magneuptychia*, 11) Satyrina, 12) *Callicore* + *Diaethria*, 13) *Pedaliodes*, 14) *Taenaris*.

-FIgure 3.
+Figure 3.
 Results of the Multi-MEDUSA analysis on 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
 Bars show the number of trees where MEDUSA found significant increases or decreases in diversification rates for tips or clades in Nymphalidae.
-Tip and clade indexes are detailed in supplementary material 10.

 Figure 4.
 Boxplot of the range of diversification values for tips or clades estimated by MEDUSA on the 1000 random trees from the posterior distribution of the Nymphalidae phylogeny.
 The tips or clades shown are those present on the maximum clade credibility tree.

 Figure 5.
+Correlation between percentage on nodes with posterior probability ``> 0.95`` and number of diversification splits consistently recovered in Multi-MEDUSA analyses.

+Figure .
 BiSSE analysis of diversification of nymphalids due to feeding on Solanaceae hostplants.
 Speciation and diversification rates are significantly higher in Solanaceae feeders.

-Figure 6.
+Figure .
 Boxplot of speciation (lambda), extinction (mu) and transition (q) parameter values of the BiSSE analysis on diversification due to feeding on Solanaceae hostplants.

 Figure 7.
 BiSSE analysis of diversification of nymphalids due to feeding on Apocynaceae hostplants.
 There is no effect of this trait either on speciation or diversification rates.